Antonedw/teamA2_cheme485_final_project/README.md

 P-805: The pump is a 75% efficient centrifugal pump with a driver rated at 3.3 kW.

-E-802: condensor for a flash unit, with the process stream in the shell, in a 1-2 configuration.
-Q=16,400 MJ/hr, A=533m^2
 E-803: total condensor for a T-801, with the condensing fluid in the shell.
  A=151m^2, U = 450 W/m^2C and all resistance on the water side.
 E-804: reboiler T-801.